Marketing Localization: The Only Guide Worth Your Time

 • legal regulations

 Using a localization management tool, like Centus, is the best way to help your team manage the localization of visuals.
 Just install the Centus plugin for Figma to automatically pull translations into designs.
 Thus, you can spare your designer a ton of manual effort.
-Centus Figma plugin
+Centus plugin for Figma

 Your local customers have discovered your offerings.
 Now it’s time to give them a reason to return for more using a localized email campaign.